 - 1 tablespoon Dijon mustard (or spicy brown mustard)

 - 2 celery ribs, diced

 - 2 teaspoons celery seeds

-- 2 tablespoon sweet pickle relish
+- 2 tablespoons dill pickle relish (or sweet pickle relish)

 - 2 tablespoons nutritional yeast

-- 2 tablespoons fresh lemon juice
+- 2 tablespoons freshly squeezed lemon juice

 - 8 slices of hearty sandwich bread or sliced baguette